 5. Reliable Employees

 One of the biggest challenges in the landscaping industry is labor.
 If your company has an established and trustworthy crew(s), it’s very valuable.
-At the very least, ensure your business has a steady process for seeking out new employees and hiring as the labor crew inevitably turns over.
+At the very least, ensure your business has a steady process for seeking out new employees and hiring as employees inevitably turns over.

 What decreases the value of a landscaping business?